Baby & Me (6 months-24 months)

-Toddler & Me (18 months/2 years-3 years of age)
+Toddler & Me (18 months-3 years)

-A fun introduction to the water for parent and child, expanding on the skills learned in Baby & Me.
-This is an ideal class to take before beginning our preschool swim lesson program.
-Swim diapers required for all children not toilet trained.
+A continuation of skills learned in Baby & Me, this class is recommended before beginning our preschool swim lesson program.
+Swim diapers are required for all children who are not toilet trained.

-You & Your Preschooler (3-5 years of age)
+You & Your Preschooler (3-5 years)

 Learn to Swim Program

 Swimmers will refine their strokes and increase their endurance.
 They will learn how to read a workout, use a pace clock, pull buoys, fins, hand paddles, as well as learn training principles.
-Upon successful completion, they will swim 500 yards continuously as well as a 100 yd I.M.
+Upon successful completion, they will swim 500 yards continuously as well as a 100 yd IM.

-Swimmers will learn strokes that can be used effectively with rescue skills.
+Participants will learn strokes that can be used effectively with rescue skills.
 They will learn more about water safety and further explore their abilities in the water.
 Upon successful completion, participants will swim 300 yards continuously as well as surface diving and underwater swimming.

-Complete the required Medical Emergency Information Form
+Complete the required Medical Emergency Information form

 We will not share your e-mail address; we will only use it to provide you with information about THPRD programs, activities and events.
 If, at any time, you no longer wish to receive this information, you may unsubscribe by following simple instructions at the bottom of each e-newsletter.